adamlounds/nightscout-go/README.md

 No other endpoints are used

 [nightscout-librelink-up](https://github.com/timoschlueter/nightscout-librelink-up)
-- `GET /api/v1/entries?count=1` (determine most-recent known event before each upload)
+- `GET /api/v1/entries?count=1` (determine most-recent known entry before each upload)
 - `POST /api/v1/entries` (upload any new sgv entries) Perms to support this would be `api:entries:read,create`